North Carolina Household Employer Guide 2026

 - W-3 + Copy A of W-2 filed with the Social Security Administration

-- Quarterly NCUI-101 filings with NCDES (handled throughout the year for state UI tax)
+- Quarterly NCUI-101 filings with NCDES (state UI tax — employer-only contribution)

 Tax breaks for household employers